-The Health Services Executive (HSE) has prepared a selection of posters which can be displayed in all workplaces and sites.
+The Health Services Executive (HSE) and CIF have prepared a selection of posters which can be displayed in all workplaces and sites.
 A link to these posters is provided in Section 22.

-7 Return to Work Requirements - Sites
+7 Commencing Work - Sites

 In advance of sites commencing, all construction companies must consider the following, in conjunction with communications and briefings that will be required: